krtigya/worldlink-cip/README.md

 docker compose exec app bash -c "cd /app && PYTHONPATH=/app pytest tests/test_change_detector.py -v"

 Known Limitations
-•	C
-•
-•
-•	GNet blocks scraper requests from some IP ranges (TLS-level rejection).
+•	CGNet blocks scraper requests from some IP ranges (TLS-level rejection).
 Plans are seeded manually from the live site data.
 •	DishHome requires Playwright (headless Chromium) because their site is a React SPA.
 This makes the DishHome scraper slower (~15 seconds) than the others (~2 seconds).
 •	The RAG semantic search uses all-MiniLM-L6-v2, a general-purpose model.
 It works well for price/speed queries but may miss nuanced bundle comparisons.
 •	Price history charts require at least 2 scrape cycles with a real price change to show a trend line.